 Lastly, I also made a double batch of Jamie Eason’s Cinnamon Swirl Protein Bread and a double batch of her Pumpkin Protein Bars.
 I bagged the bars in portion sizes (4 bars), labeled them, and put them in ziploc bags.
 These are great to have on hand when you need a quick meal or to curb a craving for an unhealthy snack.
 I usually keep one in the fridge defrosted, or if I want I will grab a frozen bag, take the bars out of the bag, and put in the microwave for 1 minute.

 I get asked often if it is ok to use protein powder while you are nursing and/or pregnant.
 I asked my doctor about this and he said that if I was just using one serving a day and it wasn’t my only source of protein that is was perfectly ok.
 I try to stay away from protein powders that use artificial sweeteners (splenda aka sucralose, aspartame, etc) or many fillers.
 The brands I like and use is MRM All Natural Whey Powder .
 If you have specific questions I recommend talking to your doctor about it.
-You can also read the blog post I wrote about taking protein powder while pregnant and nursing here.
+You can also read the blog post I wrote about taking protein powder while pregnant and nursing here and if you use the code ‘NATALIE’ at checkout you will get 40% off your total, making the protein powder around $.85 per serving which is a great deal.